Lionel trains have long been a standard of model railroading. It may be the best known name in

 process that made acurate detailing possible at a reasonable cost.
 This process had been

-used with excellent results a year earlier on the #752 diesel City of Portland streamliner.
+used with excellent results a year earlier on the fast selling #752 Union Pacific M10000 diesel City of

-the #265 Commodore Vanderbilt, was a hybrid of new and old manufacturing methods, with a delailed die cast
+the #265 Commodore Vanderbilt, was a hybrid of new and old manufacturing methods, with a detailed die cast

 cab mounted on a metal stamped boiler.
 It was the last design to use metal stampings for major body